New Paragraph

 DTT is particularly effective in teaching basic skills and ensuring mastery through repetition and positive reinforcement.
 It's essential for therapists to customize the pacing and difficulty of the trials to align with the learner's capabilities and to maintain engagement.

-Naturalistic Teaching Strategies (NTS), encompassing methods like Natural Environment Teaching (NET) and Incidental Teaching, focus on learning within the individual's everyday environment.
+In contrast, Naturalistic Teaching Strategies (NTS) focus on embedding skill development within a child's natural environment and daily routines.
+NTS, encompassing methods like Natural Environment Teaching (NET) and Incidental Teaching, focus on learning within the individual's everyday environment.
 Unlike DTT, NTS emphasizes teaching in the context of natural activities and interactions, which helps individuals generalize skills across various settings and situations.

 The primary goal of NTS is to make learning more spontaneous and engaging by incorporating it into daily routines.
 This could involve playing with toys, participating in community outings, or engaging in family activities.
 By capturing the individual's interests and motivations, NTS facilitates skill acquisition in a way that feels organic and relevant to the learner.